edobry/chitin/README.md

 - `ccResetBackendDb`: pauses an `ib-backend`, recreates the db, and unpauses
 - `ccCreateTransferDbs`: creates a transfer database for each coin name passed in
+- `ccResetCoinTopic`: pauses `tx-producer`, and then resets the MSK cluster's coin-specific topics using terraform
 - `ccGetLatestClusterVersion`: finds the latest cluster version by querying S3
 - `ccUpgradeEnvironmentClusterVersion`: upgrades an environment's cluster version to either the specified or latest